-2019/20, rising to £175,000 in 2020/21.
+An additional nil rate band may be available where a residence is passed on death to direct descendants such as a child or a grandchild.
+This band is £175,000 in 2020/21.
 The additional band can only be used in respect of one residential property which has, at some point, been a residence of the deceased.

-> Any unused nil rate band may be transferred to a surviving spouse or civil partner.
+Any unused nil rate band may be transferred to a surviving spouse or civil partner.

-> > The additional nil rate band is also available when a person downsizes or ceases to own a home on or after 8 July 2015 and assets of an equivalent value, up to the value of the additional nil rate band, are passed on death to direct descendants.
+The additional nil rate band is also available when a person downsizes or ceases to own a home on or after 8 July 2015 and assets of an equivalent value, up to the value of the additional nil rate band, are passed on death to direct descendants.

-There is also a tapered withdrawal of the additional nil rate band for estates with a net value (after deducting any liabilities but before reliefs and exemptions) of more than $\pounds 2$ million.
-The withdrawal rate is $\pounds 1$ for every $\pounds 2$ over this threshold.
+There is also a tapered withdrawal of the additional nil rate band for estates with a net value (after deducting any liabilities but before reliefs and exemptions) of more than $\mathfrak{L}2$ million.
+The withdrawal rate is $\mathfrak{L}1$ for every $\mathfrak{L}2$ over this threshold